jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 * when I change the value of the ``sex`` variable

+  ..
+NOTE:: the ...(ellipsis) is a placeholder for the code you already have, you don't need to type it or replace your code

   .. code-block:: python
+    :emphasize-lines: 4

     def test_takes_keyword_arguments(self):
         first_name = 'jane'
         last_name = 'doe'
         sex = 'F'

         ...

   the terminal shows :ref:`AssertionError`